 How do my ducks get in the water?
 Let’s Tag!
-A few days prior to our duck derby, volunteers from the community come together and place numbered tags on the bottom of every duck that plans to be in our derby - which is 8,000!
+A few days prior to our duck derby, volunteers from the community come together and place numbered tags on the bottom of every duck that plans to be in our derby - which is a minimum of 10,000!
 The tags are waterproof labels beginning with a 7 digit number and ending with a 7 digit number.

 What is my tag number?
 We can’t give you your tag number because we won’t know it until we run the Mix Report right before the derby.
 We want to make sure that no ducky is taking steroids and the derby is not fixed so numbers are never given out.
 However, rest assured that all of the ducks you have adopted will be in the water.